csc-training/hip-programming/docs/07-multi-gpu.md

 # Three levels of parallelism

-1. GPU - GPU threads on the multiprocessors: HIP
+1. GPU - GPU threads on the CUs: HIP
 2. Node - Multiple GPUs and CPUs: MPI, OpenMP
 3. Supercomputer - Many nodes connected with interconnect: MPI